High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 Can I freeze chicken rice bowls?

 Yes.
-Freeze the chicken and rice for up to 2 months.
-For best texture, leave out the broccoli and sauce until serving.
+Freeze the chicken and rice together for up to 2 months.
+Leave out broccoli and sauce: both degrade in the freezer.
+Add freshly cooked broccoli and sauce after thawing.

 How long do chicken rice bowls last in the fridge?